FH-Potsdam/mqtt-controls/README.md

 **_broker**: `String`, The borker to connect to.
 Default: brker.shiftr.io

 **_topics**: `Object`, Topics to subscribe and th publish to.
 Currently one one per publish and subscribe.
-Default {'subscribe':'/output/#','publih':'/input/'}
+Default `{'subscribe':'/output/#','publih':'/input/'}`

 ### connect()

-Connect your client to the broker
+connect Connect your client to the broker

 ### disconnect(force, cb)

-disconnect from the broker
+disconnect disconnect from the broker

 **Parameters**